 Omaha homeowners have so many styles to choose from, though, that you may be a little confused.
-Here’s a quick rundown of all the major styles to help you make your choice.
+Here’s a quick rundown of all the major interior design styles to help you make your choice.

 Art Deco Design Style